 Canon Launches image.canon, a New Camera Cloud Platform

 SINGAPORE, 13 February 2020 – Canon announced today the launch of image.canon, a new cloud platform that connects Canon cameras with users’ PCs, smartphones and external web services.
-Set to commence operation beginning of April 20201, image.canon will enhance the post-shoot workflow and provide a new way to experience the joy of photography.
+Set to commence operation on April 14, 20201, image.canon will enhance the post-shoot workflow and provide a new way to experience the joy of photography.

 Based on the concept of a “connected camera” linked to the cloud, image.canon enables users to automatically2 upload image and video files3 in their original quality straight from cameras equipped with automatic image transfer functionality, such as the currently-in-development EOS R5, via Wi-Fi.
 Serving as a hub for users’ content, image.canon makes possible the transfer of image files to connected PCs, smartphones and external web services.
 The service provides new ways to enjoy photography and caters to a wide range of photographers seeking to improve their post-shoot workflows.
 This includes professionals who want to enhance their creative process, enthusiasts who want to streamline image editing and entry-level users who want to enjoy casual photography and share their images on social media.

 Beginning with the currently-in-development EOS R5, future Canon cameras equipped with automatic image transfer functionality will store uploaded images and videos files for up to 30 days4.
 After the 30-day period, users can opt to continue storing the uncompressed data by migrating it to a 10 GB long-term storage account5.